Atom-iQ/framework/README.md

 It will also allow for extensions - adding custom command with access to standard **CLI** features.

 #### Commands
-- `iq start` - compile the app in development mode, run development server and watch for file changes
+- `iq start [-p --port <port>]` - compile the app in development mode, run development server and watch for file changes.
-- > `iq build` (v0.1.0) - compile the app in production mode (with configurable environments) and save the
+  Optionally port can be specified, default is `7777`
-  > output in a directory specified in a config (`/dist` is default for production environment)
+- `iq build [-e --env <environment>]` - compile the app in production mode (default) and save the output in a directory specified in a config (`/dist` is default for production environment).
+Optionally other environment can be specified.
 - > `iq project <project-name>` (v0.3.0) - generate new **Atom-iQ** project.
 After implementing this command,
   > it should be the main method of project init.
 It will include CLI prompts, which allow an easy configuration -
   > included framework packages, config type selection, initial TS/JS settings and style preprocessors config.
 When